Woutah/pyside6-utils/readme.md

 ## Installation
-The easiest way to install this package is using PyPi
+The easiest way to install this package is using pip:
 ```
 pip install pyside6-utils
 ```